 To date, we have completed stable isotope analysis on over 500 individuals from 2009 and 2010 sampling efforts.
-The remaining feathers collected during the 2010 were analyzed at the Smithsonian Stable Isotope Mass Spectrometry Lab.
+The remaining feathers collected during the 2010 are currently being analyzed at the Smithsonian Stable Isotope Mass Spectrometry Lab.
 We also made a presentation of our preliminary findings at the National Zoo's 2010 International Migratory Bird Day.
-Finally, we analyzed data and have prepared migratory connectivity maps for each of the five species.
-These maps draw on similar data collected during the winter non-breeding period in the Caribbean Basin with matching funds from the United State Forest Service - International Programs and in-kind support from the Smithsonian Institution.
+Finally, we have begun to analyze data and have prepared preliminary migratory connectivity maps for each of the five species.
+These maps draw on similar data collected during the winter non-breeding period in the Caribbean Basin with matching funds from the U. S. Forest Service -International Programs and in-kind support from the Smithsonian Institution.